Coiled tubing: Uses

-Circulation
+Circulation clean-out /wash-out

 The most typical use for coiled tubing is circulation or deliquification.
 A hydrostatic head (a column of fluid in the well bore) may be inhibiting flow of formation fluids because of its weight (the well is said to have been killed).
 The safest (though not the cheapest) solution would be to attempt to circulate out the fluid, using a gas, frequently nitrogen (Often called a 'Nitrogen Kick').
 By running coiled tubing into the bottom of the hole and pumping in the gas, the kill fluid can be forced out to production.
 Circulating can also be used to clean out light debris, which may have accumulated in the hole.
 Coiled tubing umbilicals can convey hydraulic submersible pumps and jet pumps into wells.
 These pumps allow for inexpensive and noninvasive well cleanouts on low-pressure CBM (coal bed methane) gas wells.
 These umbilicals can also be run into deviated wells and horizontal laterals.

 Pumping

-Pumping through coiled tubing can also be used for dispersing fluids to a specific location in the well such as for cementing perforations or performing chemical washes of downhole components such as sandscreens.
+Pumping through coiled tubing can also be used for dispersing fluids to a specific location in the well such as for cementing perforations or performing chemical washes of downhole components such as sand screens.
 In the former case, coiled tubing is particularly advantageous compared to simply pumping the cement from surface as allowing it to flow through the entire completion could potentially damage important components, such as the downhole safety valve.
 Coiled tubing umbilical technologies enable the deployment of complex pumps which require multiple fluid strings on coiled tubing.
 In many cases, the use of coiled tubing to deploy a complex pump can greatly reduce the cost of deployment by eliminating the number of units on site during the deploy.